WIS 32 Improvements - City of Kiel

 Public input/comments

-Your comments assist us in developing a project that will serve the needs of the traveling public as well as the needs of the local community and are welcomed and appreciated throughout the design process.
-Please submit comments to WisDOT using one of the following methods so that we receive them by December 8, 2023, to be considered during design.
+Your comments assist us in developing a project that will serve the needs of the traveling public as well as the needs of the local community and are welcomed and appreciated.
+Please submit comments to WisDOT using one of the following methods so that we receive them by November 1, 2025, to be considered during design.

 Project contact